DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 where we use quaternion multiplication to compute $W_{ij} h_{i}$.

+The code is now a bit more involved, as quaternion multiplication is not natively supported by PyTorch.
-In code, one can effectively compute this using the following code, which is taken from the [official implementation](https://github.com/Orkis-Research/Quaternion-Recurrent-Neural-Networks/blob/master/quaternion_ops.py).
+One can effectively compute this using the following code, which is taken from the [official implementation](https://github.com/Orkis-Research/Quaternion-Recurrent-Neural-Networks/blob/master/quaternion_ops.py).

 ```python
 def quaternion_linear(input, r_weight, i_weight, j_weight, k_weight, bias=True):